pkar70/MyLibs/Nuget-StructList/README.md

 # BaseList

  It is base for lists backed by JSON file; in many cases your app would be relieved from Nugetting JSON.
+It uses ObservableList as internal data storage.
  Using:

     VB: Class YourList Inherits BaseList(Of YourClass)